greyltc/italian/README.md

 Further reading [here](http://getitaliancitizenship.com/italian-dual-citizenship-what-is-a-1948-case/)

 ## Cost
 Everything is in Euros here (except where you see $).
+Here are the components of the total cost:

-€6,500 - hiring the law firm to win the [1948](/README.md#1948) court case (in Rome) and to provide complete "citizenship packets" for three immediate fmaily members
+A) €6,500 - hiring the law firm to win the [1948](/README.md#1948) court case (in Rome) and to provide complete "citizenship packets" for three immediate fmaily members
-€200 for each additional immediate family member's complete "citizenship packets"
+B) €200 - the law firm to produce one additional immediate family member's complete "citizenship packet"
-€300 for each additional non-immediate family member's complete "citizenship packets"
+C) €300 - the law firm to produce one additional non-immediate family member's complete "citizenship packet"
   children (under 18) of anyone here seem to be automatically included for free
+D) €1,686 - variable costs charged by the law firm, they've told me it is very unlilkely to be more than this
+E) €300 - the fee for submitting one's "citizenship packet" to their local Italian consulate, this gets you a document that proves your italian citizenship
+F) $150 the cost of an Italian passport

 "immediate fmaily member":  siblings, parents or adult children (of the person the law firm is dealing with)
 "citizenship packet": all the documentation an Italian consulate needs to recognize our citizenship and issue us a passport

-The above is payable to the Italian/American law firm and will be returned if our applications fail.
-The Italian consulate takes €300 for each application which is non-refundable.
-I think children (under 18) are included on their parents applications here so I won't count them as needing to apply.
+I estimate that A, B, and C will total €9,600 (depending on how many of us are in).
+It's payable in four installments to the Italian law firm we hire and will be retuned if the Italian consulate rejects our paperwork.
+I assume D will be charged at the end.
+The Italian consulate will charge €300 for each application for recognition of citizenship which is non-refundable.
+It will charge $150 for each passport issued (of course that's an optional expense).
+I think children (under 18) are included on their parents applications here so I won't count them as needing to apply (though I believe their passports will cost still be $150 each if you'd like one for them now).

-I count 19 of us who could possibly apply.
-That's including zero from Uncle Bill's side.
-If everyone was in, the total cost of the law firm would be €6,500 + 6x€200 + 10x€300 = €10,700.
-And if we were to split that equally, we'd each owe €563.16.
-And after the application fee to our Italian consulates, that would come to €863.16 ~= $969.00 each.
-If 17 of the 19 of us go in, we'd be at $1,010.38 each.
-If only three of us are in, that would come to $2,769.67 each.
+If everyone was in (say 17 of us), the total cost of the law firm would be €6,500 + 5x€200 + 9x€300 + €1,686 = €11,886.
+Then if we were to split that equally, we'd each owe €699.18.
+And after the application fee to our Italian consulates, that would come to €999.18 ~= __$1,120.27__ out of pocket cost for each of us (non-minors).
+Then it's $150 for each passport you'd like.

 ## Key ancestor
 ![lucy](/media/lucy_zoom.jpeg)